-Limited response essays items require a students to recall information in an organize way in order to address a specific problem.
+Limited response essays items require a student to recall information in an organized way in order to address a specific problem.
 The length of the response may be a paragraph or two and the answer does not have the same depth as long response.
 One reason the answers are shorter and simpler is because these types of questions may only address one issue per item.
 Long response essay items will deal with several issues in each item.
 Below is an example of a limited response item.

 Explain two differences between Ancient Egypt and Ancient Mesopotamia.

 The answer to this question could easily be supplied in a short paragraph.
 The student list two differences and they should receive full credit.
 If you compare this item to the long response item you can see the difference in difficulty.
 One difference is there is no criteria on how the student will be graded.
-The assumptions is listing two differences is enough for full credit.
+The assumptions are listing two differences is enough for full credit.
 Another difference is the expectations.
 The long response wanted several comparisons and contrasts while the limited response only required to short contrast.

-In the next post we will discuss when to use essay items, give suggestions for their development, and ideas for marking.
+In the next post, we will discuss when to use essay items, give suggestions for their development, and ideas for marking.